No Credit History? No Problem: 7 Ways to Build Your Credit From Scratch

-If you have a trustworthy person with great credit in your life, you could ask to become an authorized user of one of their accounts.
+If you have a trustworthy person in your life with great credit, you could ask to become an authorized user of one of their accounts.
 (If you’re young and starting out, a parent’s account is a good option.)

 But be careful: If the account holder doesn’t pay the bill, your score could also get hurt.
 Plus, you might not be able to remove yourself from the account, tying you to a negative credit impactor.

 Ask the card issuer exactly what will be reflected in your history.
-Also, make sure not to go wild with someone else’s credit card!
+Also, don’t go wild with someone else’s credit card!

 3. Try a Secured Card